About

 A note about some of my values as an educator and scientist: I’m not doing my job as a member of the scientific community and UMass faculty member if, day in and day out, I’m not actively helping students do their best work.
 If I’m not helping the quieter or silent voices to be heard, to be known, to be recognized, to be valued in the same ways as those who have a more visible presence, I shouldn’t be in this job.
 I believe that recognizing diversity of thought and experience is what leads to a more just and equitable society, and also is what leads to progress in our collective work as scientists.

-My research and teaching is largely concerned with investigating social relationships, culture, and disparities in health.
-These disparities take many forms – racial, socioeconomic, gender, sexual identity, and political ideology, among others.
-I condemn racism in all of the various guises it manifests – personally-mediated, institutional, organizational – among others.
+My research and teaching is largely concerned with investigating social relationships, culture, and social inequalities.
+These disparities take many forms – health, racial, socioeconomic, gender, sexual identity, and political ideology, among other forms.
 I condemn in the strongest possible terms hateful actions, words, and disparaging behavior of any type towards others.

 Cultivating a culture of self-reflection about our work is important.
 I believe that we all make mistakes, and that mistakes can help us grow, but only if we own them, and this requires honesty about our strengths and weaknesses.
 I also believe in team-based science and contributing to a collaborative scientific community.
 This can mean many things, but to me it means being transparent about your workflow and analytic decisions, and it means being humble about what you know and what you don’t know and being willing to reach out for help when you need it.
 It also means putting relationships first in working with others, even if it means the science takes longer.